pulumi/docs/pulumi-hugo/themes/default/content/blog/peace-of-mind-with-cloud-secret-providers/index.md

 pulumi new aws-typescript -n <projectname> -s <stackname> -d "An example stack encrypted with AWS KMS" --secrets-provider="awskms://alias/stack-encryption-key?region=us-west-2" --config aws:region=us-west-2
 ```

-You can check inside your `Pulumi.<stackname>.yaml` which key you're using to encrypt your secrets:
+You can check inside your `Pulumi.<stackname>.yaml` for which key you're using to encrypt your secrets:

 ```yaml
 secretsprovider: awskms://alias/stack-encryption-key?region=us-west-2